hyperledger/besu-docs/docs/private-networks/tutorials/ethash.md

 description: Hyperledger Besu private network using Ethash (proof of work) Consensus Protocol tutorial
 ---

-# Create a private network using the Ethash (proof of work) consensus protocol
+# Create a private network using Ethash

 A private network provides a configurable network for testing.
 By configuring a low difficulty and enabling mining, this allows for fast block creation.